afattahi1387/library-management-site-project-created-with-laravel/README.md

 For Use this Project, You Should Create Database by Name `library_management_site_created_with_laravel`.

-if You Want Change Database Name, You Should Change `DB_DATABASE` in `.env` file.
+If You Want Change Database Name, You Should Change `DB_DATABASE` in `.env` file.

 ### Create Database Tables with migrations

-for Create Tables in Database, You Should Open my_codes folder in Terminal Or Command Prompt, Then Enter This Command:
+For Create Tables in Database, You Should Open my_codes folder in Terminal Or Command Prompt, Then Enter This Command:

     php artisan migrate

 ### Add an Admin for working with site

 Now You Should Add an Admin for working with site.
-You can First Register a User, Then Log Out and Change this user `type` Column to `user`.
+You can First Register a User, Then Log Out and Change this user `type` field to `admin`.

 ### Use this project

-Now You can Use this project and Use site's.
+Now You can Use this project and Use site.